How Much Do Airbnb Management Companies Charge?

 - Property inspections — quarterly condition checks with photographic reporting

-- Monthly owner reporting — income, occupancy, average nightly rate, and upcoming booking pipeline
+- Monthly owner reporting — income, occupancy rate, average nightly rate, and upcoming booking pipeline

 - Direct booking channel — 40% of Stayful bookings come direct at 0% platform fee, reducing platform dependency and improving net income over time